 Salt has played a major role in human history since ancient times; it’s use as currency exemplifies its value to past civilisations.
 Although excess salt intake is linked to a variety of serious health problems, our bodies need sodium as a primary electrolyte to perform everyday functions — and savoury food items are often what we turn to when we crave it [incidentally, eating celery can help to stave off salt cravings in a healthy way].

 You may not be aware that conventional (granulated cooking/table salt) is often mixed with a filler/anticaking agent to stop the grains from sticking together.
-This added extra is not usually present in sufficient percentage to warrant its inclusion on a label (ie. under 5% of a ‘compound’ food item in Australia), however I am more than a little disconcerted that such fillers have been associated with allergic reactions [for a humorous look at this serious subject, check out this blog post from Health Myths You Still Believe].
+This added extra is not usually present in sufficient percentage to warrant its inclusion on a label (ie. under 5% of a “compound” food item in Australia), however I am more than a little disconcerted that such additives such as fillers have been associated with allergic reactions.

-When you do use salt, I suggest looking to the relatively unprocessed alternatives of Himalayan, Celtic or unrefined sea salt, which have no cosmetic additives as well as the natural benefit of trace minerals.
+When you do use salt, I suggest looking to the relatively unprocessed alternatives of Himalayan, Celtic, or unrefined sea salt, which have no cosmetic additives as well as the potential benefit of trace minerals — but even these forms of salt have their critics (eg. David Klein PhD).

 Image courtesy of www.freepicturesweb.com.

-The slow tradition of sourdough bread increases the nutrient content of the bread and breaks down the gluten to make it more digestible, even for coeliacs.
-The process of making your own sourdough is simplified on the Vegetarian Tips website and its importance is further explained via Kaslo Sourdough Bakery’s website.
+The slow tradition of sourdough bread increases the nutrient content of the bread and breaks down the gluten to make it more digestible, maybe even for coeliacs.
+The sourdough process is further explained via Kaslo Sourdough Bakery’s website.

 The energy from wheat-based bread comes to us predominantly in the form of carbs.
 Carbohydrates are one of our body’s most important sources of energy, yet they too have suffered a less than positive image of late.